 Two measures of straying are commonly measured.
 The first is the proportion of the returning hatchery adults that do not spawn in their natal areas, which measures straying propensity and the second is the proportion of a non-target population that consists of strays.
 It is the second that is generally more important for assessment of genetic risk: a small stray rate from a very large population can genetically swamp a small population.
 Measured either way, however, the YKFP spring Chinook program has very low rates of straying and is within natural levels.
-Since program inception, a total of 11 adipose-clipped carcasses (assumed hatcheryorigin) have been detected on the spawning grounds in the non-target Naches and American River systems during annual spawner surveys.
-This includes 1 fish from BY1998, 4 from

-BY2000, 2 from BY2001, 1 from BY2002, 1 from BY2007, 1 from BY2008, and 1 from BY2009.
+Since program inception, a total of 11 adipose-clipped carcasses (assumed hatchery-origin) have been detected on the spawning grounds in the non-target Naches and American River systems during annual spawner surveys.
+This includes 1 fish from BY1998, 4 from BY2000, 2 from BY2001, 1 from BY2002, 1 from BY2007, 1 from BY2008, and 1 from BY2009.
 It is unclear whether all of these were CESRF fish, but assuming they were, they comprised less than 0.25% of the estimated annual spawning escapement into the Naches system in any year.

-An analysis of CESRF PIT detections at out-of-basin sites that were not later detected at Roza Dam indicates a potential average annual stray rate to out-of-basin locations of less than 1.6% of all returning CESRF adults.
+An analysis of CESRF PIT detections at out-of-basin sites that were not later detected at Roza Dam indicates a potential average annual stray rate to out-of-basin locations of about 2% of all returning CESRF adults.
+This includes stray detections during 2015 that were 12 times higher than the previous 10 year average.
+The high rate in 2015 is believed to be caused by unusually high temperatures in the basin that spring that caused returning adults to seek out cool water refugia.
 Because almost all this information is based on PIT tag detections at dams, the impact in terms of recipient population is not known.
 Because of other research objectives, the project only began using the common snout location for placement of coded wire tags (CWT) in most fish beginning with brood year 2004.
 However, tag recoveries to date indicate the strays to other spawning populations is much less than that estimated using PIT tags.